emintz/ArduinoLib/RTOSAid/README.md

 ## `TaskWithAction` Class

-The `TaskWithAction` class manages an ESP32 FreeRTOS task.
-Application code can create, start, stop, suspend, resume, and notify tasks.
-Task logic can also wait for notification and yield to higher priority tasks.
+The `TaskWithAction` class manages an ESP32 FreeRTOS task, and provides an API that lets callers, start, stop, suspend, resume, and notify tasks.
+The managed task can also for notification pause for a specified duration, suspend itself, and yield to higher priority tasks.

 ### Constructor